“Whatever is begun in anger ends in shame.” ~ Benjamin Franklin

 How can I help others and be happy as I can not help and understand my own little son at home?

-Remember, the cure of anything is uncertain in our life, but prevention is amazingly effective.
-Just think of how getting midwives to wash their hands ended childbed fever.
+Remember, the cure of anything is uncertain in our life, but prevention is always there.
+Imagine just getting midwives to wash their hands ended childbed fever in the past.

-Likewise, ending a short temper and rudeness isn’t a cure but a prevention of becoming an unhappy person.
+I’m sure ending a short temper and rudeness isn’t a cure but a prevention of becoming an unhappy dad or unhappy employee.

-Good life is something beyond a pleasant life, and a meaningful life is something beyond a good life.
+Happy life is something beyond a pleasant life, and a meaningful life is something beyond a happy life.

 As Ms Junki said, one step closer to a meaningful life is controlling a short temper and not yelling at our own kids at home.